firmanhp/osdev/README.md

 ## For QEMU

-Run `cargo build`.
+Run `cargo build_device`.
 ELF output will be located at `target/aarch64-unknown-none/debug/osdev`.

 Then, execute QEMU:
 ```